How will MIL-DTL-901E affect your shock qualification?July 14, 2017

 For the past 30 years, MIL-S-901D has defined requirements for shock qualification of items installed on U.S. Navy Combatants.
 For the duration of this period, there have been rumors of a new and improved specification revision.
 That time has finally come.

-For most Navy shipboard shock practitioners, the most impactful change to the document is the addition of the Medium Weight Deck Simulating Shock Test.
+For most Navy shipboard shock practitioners, the most impactful change to the document is the Medium Weight Deck Simulating Shock Test.
 This test is primarily performed on Class II, deck mounted equipment and utilizes the DSSM.
 The DSSM is typically used in lieu of performing a heavyweight shock test series.

 In the early 2000s, we recognized that the current model for shock qualification of a vast majority of the proliferating Class II, Deck Mounted, COTS equipment was not sustainable from a costs and schedule perspective.